maczikasz/cu-thor/etc/docs/Design.md

 ## Persistent storage

 Execution metadata and output live only as far as the server keeps it in memory.
 After a server crash/restart all previous executions are lost.
 This could be acceptable, but most likely some form of persistent storage should be introduced

+## Resource limits

+The app will start the process and then add its PID to the appropriate file in the corresponding cgroup.
+This is a working solution, but it would be nicer to start an auxiliary app that will add itself the correct cgroup then start up the passed process as its child automatically in the cgroup.
+There is such a command in the `libcgroup-tools` package called `cgexec`

+Since the app limits each process to a certain % of CPU time we can over allocate the available CPU time the server should either limit the number of allowed parallel processes, or should encapsulate the cgroups in an outer cgroup that for safety reasons sets a limit on the cumulative resource usage of the all the started processes

+## Isolation

+The app will start the underlying processes in their own linux namespaces by passing the appropriate clone flags to the command executor.
+This will however not provide full isolation.
+In order to create a fully isolated environment the following steps should be taken:
+* Setup an own `/proc` directory to limit the visiblity of the host processes and the host mounts
+* Setup a veth network interface to be able to communicate with the outside world using the hosts network interfaces